 The most recent ash leachate TCLP analysis was submitted on June 6, 2006, which satisfies the condition in Part I.E.5.d of the Permit.

-G. PERMIT TERM
+H. PERMIT TERM

-The revised permit will be subject to renewal in 2017.
+The renewed permit will have a five-year term and will be subject to renewal on March 19, 2017.